2020 Legislative Resolutions

 Opposes the imposition of franchise fees on school corporations unless the board of directors agrees to such a fee.

-Opposes any new mandate that does not provide sufficient and sustainable funding for successful implementation.
+Opposes mandates that do not provide adequate and direct funding for successful implementation.

 Supports providing the flexibility to expand educational opportunities and choices for students and families.
 Educational options must remain under the sole authority of locally elected school boards charged with representing community interests and accountability.
 IASB supports efforts including: